KellerJordan/modded-nanogpt/records/track_1_short/2026-07-22_AttentionPacking/README.md

 - Q, K, and V projections are packed and quantized into reusable row-major and transposed FP8 layouts once per optimizer update.
 - Both ReLU-squared MLP projections use fused FP8 forward/backward paths.
-- Training is extended from 1390 to 1410 steps to retain the loss margin.
+- The final-lr extension is increased from 10 to 45 iterations, for 1425 total training steps.
+All of those steps are included in the reported time.

 Q/K determine attention routing, while V carries the content mixed by that routing.
 Keeping the value stream full-width while using a smaller normalized